dougeby/IntuneDocs/intune/security-baselines.md

   [View the settings](security-baseline-settings-defender-atp.md)
   *(To use this baseline your environment must meet the prerequisites for using [Microsoft Defender Advanced Threat Protection](advanced-threat-protection.md#prerequisites))*.

+You can continue to use and edit profiles that you previously created based on a preview template, even when that preview template is no longer available for creating new profiles.

 ## Prerequisites
 - To manage baselines in Intune, your account must have the [Policy and Profile Manager](role-based-access-control.md#built-in-roles) built-in role.